Dinger's Aviation Pages

 The OA-1 in Free French service.

 "Concordia" 10-passenger feeder-liner, the prototype of which flew in 1947.
-There was no market for such a new aircraft in a world awash with cheap ex-military transports like the DC3 Dakota and the failure of the project saw Cunliffe-Owen withdraw from the aviation marketplace, although the company did build two examples of the Cierva W11 "Air Horse" helicopters under contract to the G&J Weir company.
+There was no market for such a new aircraft in a world awash with cheap ex-military transports like the DC3 Dakota and the failure of the project saw Cunliffe-Owen withdraw from the aviation marketplace.
+The death of Sir Hugo Cunliffe-Owen, in December 1947, also played a part in the winding-up of the company which went into receivership in July 1948.
+Some of the factory space continued to be used for the assembly of two Cierva W11 "Air Horse" helicopters by the G&J Weir company, the first of which flew in December 1948.
 The construction of the M27 motorway separated the Cunliffe-Owen factory from Eastleigh Airfield (now Southampton Airport).
 The site was occupied for many years by the Ford Motor Company, which built the Transit van there.

 OA-1 over the Solent.